adkron/resume/resume.md

 ---

-    ...natural mentor and leader, and I feel honored to have learned from him. - Leah Russel
+    ...natural mentor and leader, and I feel honored to have learned from him. - Leah Russel - Procore

 ---

-    ...humble and approachable...invests time in making me better at my job - Martina Vassileva
+    ...humble and approachable...invests time in making me better at my job - Martina Vassileva - Procore

 ---

     I also value his ideas for working as a team and for great communication.
-Our conversations motivate me to be a better coder and a better person, and provide the tools to do so. - Melch Chun
+Our conversations motivate me to be a better coder and a better person, and provide the tools to do so. - Melch Chun - Procore

 ---

-    Amos is an inspiring leader and exceptional personal contributor. - Oz DiGennro
+    Amos is an inspiring leader and exceptional personal contributor. - Oz DiGennro - Liaison

 ---